 There are plenty of shops, cafes, and restaurants to enjoy in Banff, and the entire time you have unreal views of Cascade Mountain.
 But really, I just love strolling and admiring the mountain views from down low.

-During Banff in the Summer, Banff Avenue closes a large portion of the road to vehicles.
+If visiting Banff in the summer, you’ll be happy to know that Banff Avenue closes a large portion of the road to vehicles.
 It’s pedestrian and cyclist only, so you can fully take advantage of strolling these streets.
-In case you’re wondering, there are plenty of Banff patios to enjoy a beer under the sun during this time!
+During this time there are plenty of amazing patios where you can enjoy a beer under the sun during this time!

 Check Out Bow Falls

-Bow Falls are a must-see Banff waterfall.
-They are only a short walk away from the town and take you into magnificent nature.
-From May to November they are typically free flowing, however if visiting in the winter it’s a completely different sight.
+Bow Falls are a must-see Banff waterfall and are only a short walk away from Downtown.
+From Cascade Gardens, you can take a quick and easy walk along the Bow Falls Trail.
+From May to November, they are typically free-flowing.
+However, if visiting in the winter, it’s a completely different sight.

-Depending on when you see them in the winter, Bow Falls may be frozen, but we’ve been lucky and seen the beauty of the half in ice and half water – a splendid experience!
+Depending on when you see them in the winter, Bow Falls may be frozen, but we’ve been lucky and seen their beauty, half in ice and half in water – a splendid experience!
 There are nice walkways and viewpoints for visitors so they can view safely.

 Sunset on Sulphur Mountain